DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/resources/disk-expansion.md

 ## Post check

-After completing the above steps, you should check the status of the newly added disk and its storage pool to ensure the normal operation of both the node and the HwameiStor system.
+After completing the above steps, you should check the status of the newly added disk and its StorageClass to ensure the normal operation of both the node and the HwameiStor system.
 Here are the specific steps:

 ```yaml